-Vehicle Recovery (Freeing a stuck vehicle) FRONT
+Vehicle Recovery (Freeing a Stuck Vehicle) FRONT

-After removing the front licence plate (if so equipped),
+After removing the front licence plate (if so equipped) or the towing hook cover, securely install the towing hook.

-- 1. Remove the towing hook cover from the bumper. - 2.
-Securely install the towing hook stored with jacking tools. - Tow chains or cables must be attached only to the main structural members of the vehicle. - Pulling devices should be routed so they do not touch any part of the suspension, steering, brake or cooling systems. - Always pull the cable straight out from the front or rear of the vehicle.
+- Tow chains or cables must be attached only to the main structural members of the vehicle. - Pulling devices should be routed so they do not touch any part of the suspension, steering, brake or cooling systems. - Always pull the cable straight out from the front or rear of the vehicle.
 Never pull on the vehicle at an angle. - Pulling devices such as ropes or canvas straps are not recommended for use in vehicle towing or recovery. - Stand clear of a stuck vehicle.